Pre-Purchase Consultation Customer Support Find InBody Test Center

 ECW/TBW Ratio

 Extracellular Water ÷ Total Body Water.
-One of the most clinically important numbers on the sheet.
+One of the most clinically important numbers on your sheet.

 RangeMeaning